-Example: Account_number, Employee_number and customer_number is used as a DBMS Keys because they specifically identify a record stored in a database.
+Example: Account_number, Employee_number and customer_number uses as DBMS Keys because it specific identify a record store in a database.

 Types of Keys in DBMS:

-There are six types of keys in DBMS are:
+In DBMS, There are six types of keys are exists:

 1. Super Key:

 A Super key for an entity is a set of one or more attributes whose combined value uniquely identifies the entity in the entity set.
-Superset of any candidate key is also known as Super key.
+Superset of any candidate key is also says Super key.

 2. Primary Key: